How to Format Phone Number with Dashes in Excel: 2 Methods

 Phone Number Formatted with Dashes using Custom Category

-A good thing about using this method is that only the appearance of the phone numbers gets changed, but the values of the phone numbers are unaltered.
-To verify this, you can select any formatted cell and see the value in the formula box.
+A good thing about using this method is that only the appearance of the phone numbers changes, but the values of the phone numbers remain unaltered.
+You can select any formatted cell and see the value in the formula box.

 We can also format the phone numbers using various types of formulas like REPLACE, TEXT, and different types of string functions like LEFT, LEN, RIGHT, MID, etc. The formulas keep the original numbers intact and store the formatted phone numbers in a new location.
 All these methods are explained with examples below.